AdnanAD66/NodeJS/nodejs-readme.txt

 now we donot need to restart our server manually when we make changes in our code.

 app.use(express.json()) // to parse incoming JSON requests

+app.use('/', (req, res) => {}) // to handle all incoming requests at the same route.

+in app.use if there is one route with '/' and one with '/products' then '/' will be executed first and '/products' will not be executed.

+so we should add the smaller route at the end

+next() // to pass control to the next middleware function in the stack